Drop in Royal Mail puts Britain's FTSE under pressure

 "I would now be looking to prior highs we achieved in September, around 6,900 as my next target over the medium term," he said.

-Product-testing company Intertek fell 7.8 percent after it said it expected full-year organic revenue growth and operating margins to be in line with the previous year.
-(Editing by Ruth Pitchford and Crispian Balmer)
+Product-testing company Intertek fell 7.3 percent after it said it expected full-year organic revenue growth and operating margins to be in line with the previous year.
+(Editing by Ruth Pitchford)

 * China also wary over tightening liquidity, PBOC risk assessment